cutaway-security/ics-summit-2025-osint-workshop/task4.md

 7. Does the site have a support and / or vulnerability information page?

+### Corporate Social Media

+Most organizations have dedicated social media accounts.
+The team's managing these account will be promoting different projects and corporate accomplishments.
+We do not have time to review these during the workshop.
+However, during an actual OSINT assessment the social media accounts should be reviewed for information about sites, projects, and individuals.
+Reviewing posted pictures may also reveal valuable information.

 ### Geolocation Target Analysis

 If you finish early, or as a part of your follow-on research, go back and use any geolocation information about your target to do the searches you performed in [Task 2](task2.md).
 Determine if you can find the target's headquarter's building, plants, or remote process sites (e.g. substation, pump station, compressor station).